- 2 minutes to read

 Users and groups range permissions are not compatible with Editing Restrictions in Microsoft Word.
 Only the predefined groups are saved in RTF format.
 Group names are not saved in DOC format.

-The RichEditControl does not associate users with groups, so user names and group names are independent.
+By default, the RichEditControl does not associate users with groups, so user names and group names are independent.
 Similar to users, groups can be added at runtime: provide a custom service implementing the IUserGroupListService interface and register this service with the RichEditControl.ReplaceService<T> method.
 The IUserGroupListService.GetUserGroups method should return the list of added group names.